 If you have a less-than-perfect credit score it can feel like your credit options are limited.
-But with MoneySuperMarket’s Credit Monitor app we only show you the credit cards you are likely to get, taking away the uncertainty of whether your application will be accepted or not.
+But with MoneySuperMarket’s Credit Monitor app we only show you the credit cards you are likely to get, taking away some of the uncertainty of whether your application will be accepted or not.

 Building a history

 Through Credit Monitor we use your credit score to showcase which cards on the market you are likely to get.
-If your credit score is low, the cards you’ll be shown will most likely have the following features:
+If your credit score is poor, the cards you’ll be shown will most likely have the following features:

 - Low credit limit